fontlos/buaa-cli/README.md

 buaa class query <course ID>
 # These two IDs are distinguished by the length of the ID, term ID is usually 9 digits and course ID is usually 5 digits

-# Check in directly by course ID
-# However, since it is not possible to directly deduce the time of the lesson, the time parameter must be added
-# eg. '0800' means 8:00 am
-buaa class checkin <course ID> -t <time>
 # Check in directly by schedule ID
 # It is even possible to check in for the previous schedule
 buaa class checkin <schedule ID>
-# These two IDs are distinguished by the length of the ID, course ID is usually 5 digits and schedule ID is usually 7 digits
 ```

 ## Teacher Evaluation System (Repairing)